clojure-emacs/clj-refactor.el/README.md

 behavior of various commands.
 You can read more about that [here](https://github.com/clojure-emacs/clj-refactor.el/wiki#customization).

+### In case `refactor-nrepl` used for advanced refactorings

+The [analyzer](https://github.com/clojure/tools.analyzer) `refactor-nrepl` uses needs to eval the code too in order to be able to build the AST we can work with.
+If that causes side effects like writing files, opening connections to servers, modifying databases, etc. performing certain refactoring functions on your code will do that, too.

+By default we also create ASTs for all the namespaces at REPL start up.
+If that is not desired set `cljr-eagerly-build-asts-on-startup` to `nil` in your emacs configuration.
+However, be aware that the ASTs will be built on demand if a refactoring function that needs them is run.
+These are `find usages`, `rename symbol`, `extract function`, `inline symbol`, `rename file or dir`, `extract definition`, `promote function`.

 ## Usage

 All functions in clj-refactor have a two-letter mnemonic shortcut.
 E.g. `rs` for `cljr-rename-symbol`.
 Given the prefix choice in the example setup you'd call this function by hitting `C-c C-m rs`